 So, I decided pretty quickly that this would not work for me and I broadened my approach to focus on Islamic Geometry instead.
 My focus for the #100dayproject2020 became patterns in general instead of repeating patterns, or surface pattern design with Illustrator.

 After all, these geometric patterns are also repeating patterns, but they are hand-drawn.
 So there is a relation to surface pattern design.
-And by transferring a pattern into a patchwork cushion cover, I also managed to connect to my other passion – sewing and patchwork.
+And by transferring a pattern into a patchwork cushion cover, I also managed to connect to my other passion – sewing, and patchwork.

-I cannot describe how much progress I have done over the last three months on my geometry skills.
+I cannot describe how much progress I have done over the last three months in my geometry skills.
 My drawings are much more precise today than in April.
 I pick up ideas and patterns much quicker and also my coloring skills improved a lot.
-The learning curve was really high and after about 20 or 30 days into the project, it became a daily habit to produce something creative after my home office time, and post it.
+The learning curve was really high and after about 20 or 30 days into the project, it became a daily habit to produce something creative after my home office time and post it.

 And what comes next?

-After the project came to an end officially on 15 July 2020, I felt like that this can’t be it.
+After the project came to an end officially on 15 July 2020, I felt that this can’t be it.
 I counted my social media posts and analyzed which skill I had practiced for what amount of days.